Spatiotemporal Patterns Induced by Turing-Hopf Interaction and Symmetry on a Disk: Introduction

 \section{Introduction}

-In many reaction-diffusion equations, complex Turing-Hopf spatiotemporal patterns may appear, which is usually used as an explaination for many dynamic phenomena in chemical reactions, epidemics, and metapopulation models \citep{Camara2016J,Yang2016J,Cao2018J,Kumari2020J,Kumar2021J}.
-Mathematically, the solution of the reaction-diffusion equation is often written in the form of $u_j(\vec{x},t)=u_{j0}\mathrm{e}^{\mathrm{i}\vec{q}\cdot\vec{x}+\sigma t}$ \citep{Cross1993J} to characterize its spatiotemporal dynamics, where $\vec{q}$ is the wave vector and $\sigma$ is the eigenvalue with largest real part.
+In many reaction-diffusion equations, complex Turing-Hopf spatiotemporal patterns may appear, which is usually used as an explanation for many dynamic phenomena in chemical reactions, epidemics, and metapopulation models \citep{Camara2016J,Yang2016J,Cao2018J,Kumari2020J,Kumar2020J}.
+Mathematically, the solution of the reaction-diffusion equation is often written in the form of $u_j(\vec{x},t)=u_{j0}\mathrm{e}^{\mathrm{i}\vec{q}\cdot\vec{x}+\sigma t}$ \citep{Cross1993J} to characterize its spatiotemporal dynamics, where $\vec{q}$ is the wave vector and $\sigma$ is the eigenvalue with the largest real part.
 For a Turing-Hopf bifurcation, $\vec{q}$ is nonzero and $\sigma$ is also an imaginary value $\mathrm{i}\omega$.
-Thus, there exist the interaction of two Fourier modes \citep{Perraud1993J,Heidemann1993J,Vallette1994J,Song2014J,An2018J}.
+Thus, there exists the interaction of two Fourier modes \citep{Perraud1993J,Heidemann1993J,Vallette1994J,Song2014J,An2018J}.

 There are many methods for studying the Turing-Hopf bifurcation.
-In numerical experiments, simple hexagonal arrangements of spots, stripes, and other spatiotemporal patterns can be observed in chemical reactions, semiconductors, predator-prey model, and other systems through numerical tools, indicating that this bifurcation can reveal some complex spatiotemporal patterns of dynamic systems \citep{Rovinsky1992J,Meixner1997J,Bose2000J,Baurmann2007J}.
+In numerical experiments, simple hexagonal arrangements of spots, stripes, and other spatiotemporal patterns can be observed in chemical reactions, semiconductors, predator-prey models, and other systems through numerical tools, indicating that this bifurcation can reveal some complex spatiotemporal patterns of dynamic systems \citep{Rovinsky1992J,Meixner1997J,Bose2000J,Baurmann2007J}.
 In physics, researchers often use multi-scale methods to derive the amplitude equation of the Turing-Hopf bifurcation to analyze pattern formations \citep{Just2001J,Venkov2007J,Ledesma2020J}.
 Moreover, in recent years, scholars have begun to use normal forms to analyze Turing-Hopf bifurcation.
 In particular, Song et al. \citep{Song2016J} and Jiang et al. \citep{Jiang2020J} derived the normal form of the Turing-Hopf bifurcation of partial differential equations (PDEs) and partial functional differential equations (PFDEs), respectively.
 Following the method proposed, there are many subsequent works on normal forms of the Turing-Hopf bifurcation \citep{Song2019J,Wu2020J,Lv2021J,Duan2022J}.